BryanG13/FSMS-Hexaly/README.md

 - Hexaly SDK 14.0+ installed
 	- Default expected location on macOS: `/opt/hexaly_14_0`
 	- Or set `HEXALY_HOME` to your SDK root
-- Optional: IBM ILOG CPLEX Studio (some legacy link flags are present in `CMakeLists.txt`)
-	- If you don’t have CPLEX installed, see Troubleshooting to disable those links

 ## Getting started